coder/coder/docs/install.md

 1. Navigate into the `coder` folder.
-Coder requires a non-`localhost` access URL for non-Docker-based examples; if you have a public IP or a domain/reverse proxy, you can provide this value prior to running `docker-compose up` to start the service:
+Coder requires a non-`localhost` access URL for non-Docker-based examples; if you have a public IP or a domain/reverse proxy, you can provide this value before running `docker-compose up` to start the service:

     ```console